 America by Claude McKay is written in a sonnet form, measuring 14 lines with an ABABABABABABCC rhyme scheme.
 The poet is, according to the sonnet structure, split into three quatrains and a final rhyming couplet.
 Upon the 8th line, the poem has a Volta, with a slight change in direction appearing in the verse.
 This further divides the pome into one octave (8 lines) and one sestet (seven lines), denoting the change in direction.

 Sonnets are historically associated with love, with McKay using the structure to suggest his love for the country.
-This comes out further in poem, with the poet concluding that although brutal, ugly and difficult, America is a powerful force that withstands time.
+This comes out further in the poem, with the poet concluding that although brutal, ugly, and difficult, America is a powerful force that withstands time.

 One technique that McKay uses is oxymorons.
 He describes America as a ‘cultured hell’, the idea pairing two contrasting notions together.
 Indeed, although hellish, somewhere difficult to live with serious cultural and political problems, there are also elements of ‘culture’ and structure to the country, McKay insinuating his simultaneous love and hate of America.